You are here

 An artist's intention transforms media technologies into art.

-Traditions, perspectives, worldviews, and stories can be shared through media arts.
+Traditions, perspectives, worldviews, and stories can be shared through media arts

-unique art forms that employ film, video, new media, and sound as a means of artistic expression Growth as an artist requires time, patience, and reflection.
+unique art forms that employ film, video, new media, and sound as a means of artistic expression

 The creation of media art relies on the interplay of the mind and body.